Request Free Consultation.

 - A court crier for a Philadelphia Traffic Court judge was charged with vehicular homicide for a fatal DUI.

-If you or someone you know has been in a car accident involving a DUI, make sure you have the experienced attorneys at the Pearce Law Firm, PC to help you through the legal process so that you can receive the compensation you are owed.
+If you or someone you know has been in a car accident involving a DUI, make sure you have the experienced attorneys at The Pearce Law Firm Personal Injury & Accident Lawyers P.C. to help you through the legal process so that you can receive the compensation you are owed.
 Please call our office at 215-557-8686 to schedule a free case evaluation.
 Alternatively, complete the form below to have someone from our office contact you.

 What our Accident Claim Victim Clients Have to Say on Google